remdui/MultivariateNormativeModeling/README.md

 ### Pre-Commit Hooks

 Pre-commit hooks are used to ensure consistent and validated code style and quality.
 Docs for Pre-Commit can be found [here](https://pre-commit.com/).
+Pre-commit hooks are defined in the `.pre-commit-config.yaml` file.

 - Install the pre-commit hooks using `poetry`: